Sue Palmer

-Sue Palmer (born 1948 in Manchester, England) is a former primary headteacher in the Scottish Borders and is an independent writer and consultant on primary education, particularly literacy.
+Sue Palmer is an independent writer and consultant on primary education, particularly literacy.
+She was formerly a primary headteacher in the Scottish Borders.

 Career

 She has written over 200 books, TV programmes, and software packages for children and teachers.
 As an independent consultant, she has worked with the DfES, National Literacy Trust, Basic Skills Agency, numerous educational publishers, and the BBC.
 In 2004, she collaborated with Early Years specialist Ros Bayley to produce Foundations of Literacy, now in its third edition.

-Palmer's book 'Toxic Childhood: how modern life is damaging our children… and what we can do about it' [Orion 2006, second edition 2015] was her first for a more general audience.
+Palmer's book 'Toxic Childhood: how modern life is damaging our children... and what we can do about it' [Orion 2006, second edition 2015] was her first for a more general audience.
 It was followed by 'Detoxing Childhood' (Orion 2007), 21st Century Boys' (Orion 2009), '21st Century Girls' (Orion 2012), 'Upstart: the case for raising the school starting age and giving the under-sevens what they really need' (Floris 2016).